Cyberretta/AwsLogAnalyser/README.md

 # AwsLogAnalyser
-Please, note that this is still a work in progress !
-This tool may contain bugs, partally working features, or missing features !
+Please note that this is still a work in progress !
+This tool may contain bugs, partially working features, or missing features !
 ## What is this tool for
 This tool is designed to analyze logs exported from AWS in Json format with a graphical interface.
 It helps identify suspicious activities.
 The tool is still in the testing phase but can already be used.